 Now, diabetes isn't the only cause of neuropathy.
 It can develop with alcoholism, AIDS, chemotherapy, radiation, or poor nutrition.
 But no matter the reason, neuropathy shows up with the same symptoms.
 Signs of neuropathy include weakness, numbness, burning, tickling, pricking or tingling and pain in the legs and/or feet.

 Luckily, we have lots of ways to treat peripheral neuropathy in our Houston podiatry practice.
 First of all, if you're diabetic, we have to get your blood sugar levels under control.
 Then, we can look at medications, both oral and topical, that can offer pain relief for neuropathy.
 And then there's an exciting option that deals with nutrition.
-Neuremedy, a bioactive form of Vitamin B1, helps by providing the appropriate nourishment.
+Supplements that contain vitamins B1, B6, and B12 are helpful to fight against neuropathy.

 Morton's Neuroma Trigger Foot Pain at Night